 It is often difficult to understand the meaning of new sensations.
 Indications of fullness may not feel the same as before surgery.
 Here are some that are not as obvious, but a sure sign that your pouch is nearly full:

-A feeling of pressure or fullness in the center of your abdomen, just below your rib cage.

-- A feeling of nausea, regurgitation or heartburn. - A feeling of satiety may occur several minutes after you are actually full.
+- A feeling of pressure or fullness in the center of your abdomen, just below your rib cage. - A feeling of nausea, regurgitation or heartburn.